57645/57645.github.io/_posts/2021-03-08-blog-post-title-from-file-name1.md

 -   Own my own home - drink a dark fruits in it
 -   Have a 5 figure week (as in £10,000+ earnt)
 -   Have a 5 figure day (veru ambitious...)
+-   Have a 4 figure day (£1,000 earnt) ✅
+-   Have a 4 figure week ✅